Table of Contents

 5. Use Amazon for keyword search

 Just like Google Search, Amazon is another excellent way in which you can search for keyword ideas.
 Amazon’s search bar produces a comprehensive list of queries.
-By entering your keyword and looking for frequently asked questions and searches, you can find all types of information and terms that can help you come up with your blog post.
+By entering your keyword and looking for frequently asked questions and searches, you can find all types of information and terms that can help you come up with your blog post and do content marketing keyword research.

 6. Check Google Trends for trending topics